ismrmrd/ismrmrd/doc/README.rst

 The raw data format combines a mix of flexible data structures (XML header) and fixed structures (equivalent to C-structs).
 A raw data set consist of 2 sections:

-1. A flexible XML format document that can contain an arbitrary number of fields and accomodate everything from simple values (b-values, etc.) to entire vendor protocols, etc. This purpose of this XML document is to provide parameters that may be meaningful for some experiments but not for others.
+1. A flexible XML format document that can contain an arbitrary number of fields and accommodate everything from simple values (b-values, etc.) to entire vendor protocols, etc. This purpose of this XML document is to provide parameters that may be meaningful for some experiments but not for others.
 This XML format is defined by an XML Schema Definition file (ismrmrd.xsd).
 2. Raw data section.
 This section contains all the acquired data in the experiment.
-Each data item is preceeded by a C-struct with encoding numbers, etc. Following this data header is a channel header and data for each acquired channel.
+Each data item is preceded by a C-struct with encoding numbers, etc. Following this data header is a channel header and data for each acquired channel.
 The raw data headers are defined in a C/C++ header file (ismrmrd.h)

 Flexible Data Header
 .....................